Global anthropogenic temperature change

 hypothesis is thus that power grids modulate

-EEP and would thus be expected to contribute significantly to climate change.
+EEP and would thus be expected to contribute significantly to climate change and at least

 Testing the Hypothesis